derangedhk417/MicroscopeControl/README.md

 del microscope
 ```

+The Python runtime will automatically call the `__del__` functions on each of the controller classes when a program terminates, so you shouldn't have to worry about cleanup unless you plan on instantiating and freeing the `MicroscopeController` class multiple times within a single run of a program.

 If you are on a Unix system, you'll probably need to manually specify the port and baudrate for each device.

 ```Python